-- a A matter personal to a member of staff that is being considered by a meeting of Council or the Staffing Committee is subject to standing order 12. - b Subject to the Council's policies regarding the handling of performance, capability, sickness, absence, disciplinary matters, the Council's most senior staff member (or other member of staff) shall contact the Chairman of the Staffing Committee or in their absence the Vice Chairman of the Staffing Committee in respect of an informal or formal matter and this shall be reported back and progressed by resolution of the Staffing Committee in accordance with its terms of reference. - c The chairman of Staffing Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the town clerk.
-The reviews and appraisal shall be
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the Staffing Committee is subject to standing order 12. - Subject to the Council's policies regarding the handling of performance, capability, sickness, absence, disciplinary matters, the Council's most senior staff member (or other member of staff) shall contact the Chair of the Staffing Committee or in their absence the Vice Chair of the Staffing Committee in respect of an informal or formal matter and this shall be reported back and progressed by resolution of the Staffing Committee in accordance with its terms of reference. - The Chair of Staffing Committee or in their absence, the Vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the town clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the

-- reported in writing and are subject to approval by resolution by the Staffing Committee. - Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff or other members of staff shall contact the chairman of the Staffing Committee or in his absence, the vice-chairman of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee in accordance with its terms of reference. - e Subject to the Council's policies regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk/RFO relates to the chairman or vice-chairman of the Staffing Committee, this shall be communicated to another member of the Staffing committee, which shall be reported back and progressed by resolution of the Staffing Committee in accordance with its terms of reference - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 12(a), the council will identify two persons with line management responsibilities who may have access to staff records referred to in standing order 20(f)
+- Staffing Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff or other members of staff shall contact the Chair of the Staffing Committee or in their absence, the Vice-Chair of the Staffing Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee in accordance with its terms of reference. - e Subject to the Council's policies regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk/RFO relates to the Chair or Vice-Chair of the Staffing Committee, this shall be communicated to another member of the Staffing committee, which shall be reported back and progressed by resolution of the Staffing Committee in accordance with its terms of reference - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 12(a), the Council will identify two persons with line management responsibilities who may have access to staff records referred to in standing order 20(f)